My Memphis, Tennessee Travel Guide

 Address: 191 Beale St, Memphis, TN 38103

-The FedEx Forum is also where the Memphis Grizzlies play so if you are interested in going to a NBA game, FedEx Forum is the place to be!
-I have yet to go to the FedEx Forum while an NBA game is happening, but it’s something I would love to do.
+The FedEx Forum is also where the Memphis Grizzlies play so if you are interested in going to an NBA game, FedEx Forum is the place to be!
+I recently got to see an NBA game at the FedEx Forum after a picked up tickets to a pre-season game via Ticketmaster.

-Overall, though, I do love going to shows at the FedEx Forum.
-It's got nice seats, but also a floor for most concerts.
-I normally sit in the stands though for the shows I have been to.
+I love going to shows at the FedEx Forum.
+It's got excellent seats, but also a floor for most concerts.
+I usually sit in the stands though for the shows I have been to.
 I also saw an American Idols show at the FedEx Forum once which was pretty awesome.

 Great venue all around and there is a lot of food and stuff inside the venue as well.

 Memphis is right on the Mississippi River!
 You can easily see the Mississippi River from many locations across Memphis, and it's a beautiful sight.
 I love crossing the bridge into Memphis and seeing how peaceful the river looks.
 If you like rivers, I highly encourage you to check out the Mississippi while you are in Memphis.